-MY OFFICE'S ANNUAL audit of government's Summary Financial Statements is the largest audit in British Columbia.
-It encompasses central government and 141 other government entities, such as universities, colleges, school districts, health authorities and similar entities that are controlled by, or accountable to, the provincial government.
-Annual revenue and expenditures each total approximately \$60 billion and assets and liabilities each total just over \$100 billion.
-Given the magnitude of this audit and our limited capacity, we work with private-sector auditors to complete this audit.
+MY OFFICE'S ANNUAL audit of government's Summary Financial Statements is the largest audit in B.C.
+It encompasses central government and 146 other government organizations such as Crown corporations, universities, colleges, school districts, health authorities and similar entities that are controlled by or accountable to the provincial government.

-This Financial Statement Audit Coverage Plan for fiscal years 2017/18 through 2019/20 outlines our three-year plan, as required by the Auditor General Act (Act), for determining which government entities our office will audit directly and which will be audited by a private-sector firm.
+Annual revenue and expenditures each total about \$65 billion.
+Assets and liabilities each total about \$110 billion.
+Given the magnitude of this audit and our limited capacity, we work with private-sector auditors to complete the necessary work.

-As required by the Act, our plan covers the next three fiscal years and is prepared for the Select Standing Committee on Public Accounts.
+This Financial Statement Audit Coverage Plan for 2018/19 through 2020/21 outlines how we will determine which government entities our office will audit directly and which will be audited by a private-sector firm.

-With the committee's approval, the plan informs our presentation to the Select Standing Committee on Finance and Government Services, which is where we submit our annual budget request.
+As required by the Auditor General Act, our plan covers the next three fiscal years and is prepared for the Select Standing Committee on Public Accounts.
+With that committee's approval, the plan informs our presentation to the Select Standing Committee on Finance and Government Services, to whom we submit our annual budget request.

-One of the goals of this plan is to ensure our office has the right depth and breadth of knowledge of government's business so we can focus our efforts on risk areas and best fulfill our role as the independent audit office of the provincial government.
+One of the goals of this plan is to ensure that we have the right depth and breadth of knowledge about the business of government so we can focus our efforts on risk areas while also fulfilling our role as the independent audit office of the province.
+In that regard, one of the changes we are suggesting this year is that our office begin to audit the BC Hydro and Power Authority, starting in fiscal 2019/20.